ansys/grantami-recordlists/doc/source/contributing.rst

 requires access to a valid Granta MI instance.

 External contributors might not have an instance of Granta MI at their disposal.
-Prior to creating a pull request with the desired changes, they should make sure that unit tests pass (:ref:`ref_tox`), static code validation and styling pass (:ref:`pre-commit <ref_precommit>`), and that the documentation can be generated successfully without the examples (:ref:`Documenting <ref_documenting>`).
+Prior to creating a pull request with the desired changes, they should make sure that unit tests pass (:ref:`ref_tests`), static code validation and styling pass (:ref:`pre-commit <ref_precommit>`), and that the documentation can be generated successfully without the examples (:ref:`Documenting <ref_documenting>`).